Seeing is Believing

 Growing Native, Diverse and Sustainable

 The diversity of plants is our strongest asset.
 We also focus on growing only seasonal and native variants as that is what the soil and the microbial life in it can support.
 Vegetable production for the staff on site began in Feb 2021.
-In the same year, paddy cultivation began.
-This area is expected to increase as the cycle sets.
+Paddy cultivation began in the same year.
 Our farm staff relies on fresh milk from desi cows for their daily needs.
 They even make their own fresh curd.
 The nutrients from cow dung and urine are integral to our cyclical composting process.

 Biofencing